ghyatzo/jl_EveLiveDPS/README.md

 Reads the custom overview setting file associated with a capsuleer and updates the parser to correctly parse all information form the combat log messages.

 ### Customizable Main Graph Window
-You can change which information to show and play with the graph configuration, such as: the size of the moving window (default to 60 seconds) or how smooth you wish the time series to be
-(less smooth, more responsive but noisier, more smooth, a bit less responsive but gives more gawkable informations at a glance).
+You can change which information to show and play with the graph configuration, such as: the size of the moving window (default to 60 seconds) or how smooth you wish the time series to be (less smooth: more responsive but noisier.
+More smooth: a bit less responsive but gives more gawkable informations at a glance).
-Small feature, a movable bar that can be hidden, to manually set some kind of threshold you need to see at a glance (i.e. How much tank your ship can take)
+You can access the configuration window from menu->Show Config Window Two visual indicators bar that can be hidden, to manually set some kind of threshold you need to see at a glance (i.e. How much tank your ship can take, and how much when heated.)

+P.S.: you can double-right click on any graph, to show a contextual menu with some more options.

+#### Extra info
+- Top 5 sources for total damage, who did the most damage so far (other metrics supported too)
+- Top 5 sources for highest alpha damage, who hits the hardest (other metrics supported too)
+- Damage application distribution graph (hits, penetrates, etc...)
+- Others as soon as I come up with other barely useful informations to show...

 ## TODO
 - Handling of mining volumes instead of mining amounts (WIP)
-- More advanced informations
 - Support other locales other then english
-- update to newer versions of DearImgui that support docking. (upstream(ish) issue)
+- update to newer versions of DearImgui that support docking and multiple viewports. (upstream(ish) issue)

 # Usage
 Once started, the application should work automatically.
 If it fails to detect the log folder it will refuse to work until one is provided. (you will be asked to select a folder.)

-The app will scan the log folder, loading up the most recent log files for all capsuleer that recently logged in (not older than a day).
+The app will scan the log folder, loading up the most recent log files for all capsuleers that recently logged in (not older than a day).

-On the top bar, a list of the detected capsuleer names is shown.
+On the top bar, a list of the detected capsuleers names is shown.
 At first no character will be active, as well as the parser.
 To activate a character and start reading from its log file, simply click on its name, to start parsing and start showing data on the graph window, click the `Start Parsing` button (if there is no active character, nothing will happen).

 Characters with a green background are `active`, only one character at a time can be active.